 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-BROWNIAN_MOTION_SIMULATION, a C++ library which simulates Brownian motion in an M-dimensional region.
+BROWNIAN_MOTION_SIMULATION, a C++ code which simulates Brownian motion in an M-dimensional region.

-GNUPLOT, C++ programs which illustrate how a program can write data and command files so that gnuplot can create plots of the program results.
+gnuplot_test, C++ codes which illustrate how a program can write data and command files so that gnuplot can create plots of the program results.

-HIGH_CARD_SIMULATION, a C++ program which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.
+HIGH_CARD_SIMULATION, a C++ code which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.

-ISING_2D_SIMULATION, a C++ program which carries out a Monte Carlo simulation of an Ising model. a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.
+ISING_2D_SIMULATION, a C++ code which carries out a Monte Carlo simulation of an Ising model. a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.

-POISSON_SIMULATION, a C++ library which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.
+POISSON_SIMULATION, a C++ code which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.

-REACTOR_SIMULATION, a C++ program which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
+REACTOR_SIMULATION, a C++ code which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
 This program was provided as an example with the book "Numerical Methods and Software."

-THREE_BODY_SIMULATION, a C++ program which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.
+THREE_BODY_SIMULATION, a C++ code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.